argonne-lcf/balsam/docs/README.md

 **launcher** fetches tasks and executes the workflow on its allocated resources.

-Balsam is designed to minimize user "buy-in" and cognitive overhead.
+Balsam requires minimal "buy-in" and works with any type of existing application.
 You don't have to learn an API or write any glue code to acheive throughput with existing applications.
 On systems with Balsam installed, it's arguably faster and easier for a beginner to run an ensemble using Balsam than by writing an ensemble job script: